component-lib@0.3.2 selects the same source for every build until the manifest

 Minimal Version Selection

 - Seed: Collect direct dependencies from all workspace packages.
-Group by (package path, semver family).
+Group by package path and compatibility family.
 Initialize each family to the highest version explicitly required.

 - Discover: Fetch manifests for selected versions.
 For each transitive dependency, if it requires a higher version within an existing family, upgrade.
-Repeat until no changes (fixed point).
+Repeat until the selected graph no longer changes.

 - Build closure: Trace the dependency graph from workspace roots using final versions.
 This filters out any versions that were superseded during discovery.